Emerging Respiratory Viruses

 Enterovirus D68

 Clinicians should consider EV-D68 infections in children presenting with severe respiratory illness and report any increase or unusual clusters/outbreaks of respiratory illness to their local health authority/Medical Health Officer.
 More severe respiratory presentations of EV-D68 may be anticipated in association with underlying comorbidity, notably a history of asthma.
 EV-D68 diagnosis and reporting should also be considered alongside other investigations in patients ≤ 21 years of age presenting with acute onset of focal limb weakness and an MRI showing spinal cord lesion largely restricted to gray matter.
 There is no specific treatment or vaccine for EV-D68.
-Clinical care is supportive.Healthcare providers should implement routine infection control practices, including droplet and contact precautions for patients with suspected EV-D68 infection.
+Clinical care is supportive.health-care providers should implement routine infection control practices, including droplet and contact precautions for patients with suspected EV-D68 infection.
 Surfaces should be cleaned with a hospital-grade disinfectant with a DIN and label claim for non-enveloped viruses.

 Suspect EV-D68 investigations should be conducted in consultation with the local Medical Microbiologist and Medical Health Officer, with referral to the BC PHMRL as indicated for EV-D68 typing.
 Clinicians are requested to submit respiratory (nasopharyngeal/oropharyngeal) and other specimens as clinically indicated.
 Only certain laboratories in the Lower Mainland conduct enterovirus testing; however, the PCR-based screening assays generally used do not reliably identify the specific type of enterovirus.
 At present, sequencing of the virus which is performed by the BCPHMRL is required before cases can be considered confirmed.